MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-create-corrective-documents.md

   - "ru-ru"
 ---
 # How to: Create Corrective Documents
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can create corrective invoices and credit memos to reflect a change in the invoiced amount or quantity.
+In FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> -->, you can create corrective invoices and credit memos to reflect a change in the invoiced amount or quantity.

  You can also create revision documents if you discover a mistake in an issued invoice or credit memo.